-National Museum in DelhiNational Museum Delhi is located at Janpath and is one of India's finest and amazing reflection of Indian artistic tradition, which dates back from the prehistoric times to the late medieval periods.
-The priceless collection is spread over the three floors of the museum.
+National Museum in DelhiNational Museum Delhi is located at Janpath and is one of India's finest and amazing reflection of Indian artistic tradition.

 Collections at National MuseumGround Floor:

 - Maurya, Shunga and Satvahana art

 - Kushan art

 - Buddhist arts

 - Indian miniature paintings